Mozambique people smuggling disaster: Background

 Mozambique is a transit route for African migrants, attempting to reach the large economy in South Africa to find work.
 At least 200 immigrants traveling into the area, traveling from Egypt, Ethiopia, Malawi and Somalia have been arrested at the check point in 2020 with all indicating they were traveling to South Africa.

 Incident

 Immigration staff discovered the victims after they stopped the vehicle, which had crossed the border from Malawi, at a checkpoint in Tete Province in northwestern Mozambique and heard noises from inside it.
 Outside temperatures for the day in Tete were around 34°C or 93°F. The surviving occupants said that they are Ethiopians who were traveling to South Africa.

 Victims

 All the dead were male and are believed to have asphyxiated.
-The Ethiopian embassy in South African announced via Facebook that all the deceased victims had been identified with help from the surviving individuals.
+The Ethiopian embassy in South Africa announced via Facebook that all the deceased victims had been identified with help from the surviving individuals.

 The International Organization for Migration stated that the survivors were being treated for severe dehydration and exhaustion.
 Survivors were screened for COVID-19 and put into quarantine.